 I propose a local community project intended to decipher a personal and community truth architecture from the various fragments of scholastic, memetic, and knowledge bits within the mobile digital commons (i.e. people) related to a “hot topic” of cultural relevance.
 This project will attempt to measure the acceptability of truth statements pre and post community discussion sessions.
 It will also consider not only what individuals themselves “think,” but what those individuals think others think, based on H. Gruntterink and A. Meister’s 2022 work with meta-perceptions implication in affect, cognition, behavior, and relationships.

 Each participant will be given a pre-test assessment of the current issue.
-The test will be a series of “think, feel, know” self-assessments with a 1 to 5 Likert scale ranging from strongly disagree to strongly agree.
+The test will be a series of “think, feel, know” self-assessments with a 1 to 5 Likert scale ranging from strongly disagree to agree strongly.
 Three question/statements will be within a “think” category, three from a “feel” category, and three from a “know” category.
 A parallel pre-assessment will be given with the same question/statements, only this assessment will be answered by the participant relating how the participant believes his/her community views each statement.
 This design is intended to account for Bou Zeineddine and Leach’s work in Feeling and thought in collective action on social issues: Toward as Systems perspective which draws attention to “systems meta-theory…to view our key concepts not as static, discrete, unitary variables, but as situated and synchronized assemblies of a host of lower-order components.”
 (Bou Zeineddine and Leach, 2021).

 The “think, feel, know” pre and post test assessment will be used as an indicator of a participant’s thought architecture based on the communication tools of think, feel, know, developed by Shirlaws Group.
 This project will make specific use of the framework to measure a participant’s movement within each category following a community group facilitated discussion on the background, history, and pertinent facts related to the cultural issue raised on the pre/post assessment.
 Each of these factors; how a person thinks about an issue, feels about an issue, and facts known about an issue is understood to be initially formed by multivarious inputs from interpersonal conversations and/or observations, and likely, heavily influenced by the digital and continuous news and social media cycles.
 The “think, feel, know” markers will be relied upon to assist the detection of current truth markers within the participants and, subsequently, the communities, in which they live.

 Carter and Nicolaides’ 2023 Transformative Learning: An Emotional Revolution, distinguishes the process of moving a participant through certain phases of reflection to arrive at critical reflection, which is the most non-biased of each phase.
 The authors specifically enhance the knowledge of “edge-emotions” toward a “comfort zone”, whereby new stages of reflection come more easily.
 This project will be an attempt to witness this type of critical reflection movement, resulting in a personal and community movement towards truth.
 The post assessment, using the same frame and question/comments will be given following group exposure and facilitated conversation.
-Each participant’s Likert scores will be assessed to consolidate any trends of movement.
+Each participant’s Likert scores will be assessed to consolidate any movement trends.

 Assuming that truth markers can be improved through facilitated small group discussions of relevant facts, histories, and backgrounds surrounding a cultural issue, further development of this process would need to be done to more precisely measure truthful critical reflection.
 Ron Dreher issues a sobering reminder in the fight to keep truth an ever-flowing fountain: